cboard-org/cboard-io/_posts/2018-09-05-cboard-usability-testing-2.md

+---
+title: Cboard usability testing 2
+date: 2018-09-05
+description: Feedback from patients on usability
+categories:
+  - cboard
+  - usability-testing
+image:
+author_staff_member: Katrina Cohen Cosentino
+---
-Final weeks of testing
+## The final weeks of testing

 For the final two weeks of testing, we continued seeing patients from both Ciren and Eipan, but though we saw a few new patients, the majority of the visits were second sessions with previously seen patients.
 This was helpful in that the children were not as overwhelmed with new images, and were seeing Cboard for a second time (at least).
 We had created folders with few pictograms (so less visual stimulation) in order to determine whether their reactions and understanding changed from the initial visit.

-User testing – weeks 3 and 4
+## User testing – weeks 3 and 4

 Following the first two weeks, the initial obstacles the kids were encountering with Cboard of overstimulation due to having too many pictograms on the screen.
 The patients often had little to no practice with assistive augmentative communication (AAC), and the speech therapists suggested editing the pages to limit shown images.
 We also focused on understanding of the pictograms, and ability to communicate during an activity using these pictograms, rather than ability to navigate for instance.
 Since many of the patients were very young and had little to no experience with AAC, navigating would take time and practice, while understanding of pictograms and distinction of folder versus pictogram would be instant.